Bloggios-Open-Source/authentication-configuration-jar/CONTRIBUTING.md

 - **Type**: Must be one of the following:
    - build: Changes affecting the build system or external dependencies
+   - feature: Addition of new Feature
+   - bugFix: Fix for some bug
    - ci: Changes to CI configuration files and scripts
    - docs: Documentation-only changes
-   - feat: Introduction of a new feature
-   - fix: Bug fixes
    - perf: Code changes improving performance
    - refactor: Code changes not related to bug fixes or feature additions
    - test: Addition or correction of tests

-- **Scope**: Optional.
-Describes the area of the codebase affected by the commit (e.g., common, plays, infra).

 - **Summary**: A succinct description of the change:
    - Use imperative, present tense (e.g., "change" not "changed" or "changes")